 Our natural environment has led us to the telling of certain stories.
 There’s one story we tell our community about the stars.
 Each star has its own place in the night sky.
 It is singular, and yet it is part of many greater constellations.
-It is part of network, a larger whole.
-Every star has its own destiny, its own brightness, its own contribution to the night sky.
-It is alone, yet never alone.
+It is part of a network, a larger whole.
+Every star has its own destiny, brightness, and contribution to the night sky.

-What Sets Us Apart
+What Makes Us Different

 “I am happy, fulfilled, and most importantly, no longer bound by the cruel chains of addiction.”

-That’s what Skywood does.
-We understand that people are not simply made up of conditions that need to be treated.
+That’s what Skywood does and what makes us different.
+People are not what ails them.
 They are human beings who have multi-faceted lives and complex needs.
-We have come to understand that all our best laid plans—our innovative and time-tested methods, compassionate staff and notable programming—are all next to useless without relationships, support and motivation.
+We have come to understand that all our best-laid plans—our methods, compassionate staff, and notable programming—are all next to useless without relationships, support, and motivation.
 That’s why we developed a comprehensive approach that fosters those things and yields true healing.

 Our Comprehensive Approach